YouMightNotNeedKubernetes/dockerswarm-monitoring-deployment/DRAFT.md

 - [alertmanager](https://github.com/YouMightNotNeedKubernetes/alertmanager): AboutA high-availability alertmanager stack for Docker Swarm.
 - [promagents](https://github.com/YouMightNotNeedKubernetes/promagents): Docker Stack deployment for cAdvisor & node-exporter.

+**Additional Stacks**
+- [etcd](https://github.com/YouMightNotNeedKubernetes/etcd): A high-availability Etcd deployment for Docker Swarm
+- [postgresql-spilo](https://github.com/YouMightNotNeedKubernetes/postgresql-spilo): Postgres High Availability with patroni/spilo for Docker Swarm
+- [minio](https://github.com/YouMightNotNeedKubernetes/minio): Docker Stack deployment for MinIO Object Storage.

+> [!NOTE]
+> The PostgreSQL cluster using Spilo required `etcd` to be deployed first.
+If you planned to use alternative solution, you can skip this stack.

+> [!NOTE]
+> The MinIO Object Storage required for `grafana-mimir` and `grafana-loki` and need to be deployed first.
+If you planned to use Amazon S3, you can skip this stack.

 ## Architecture Overview

 <picture>